How smart will your baby be? Science says their poop has the answer!

 As your baby grows, it’s natural to dream about what they will be like as adult.
 Will they be funny, kind, or smart?
-A surprising new study claims that clues to a child’s intelligence are hiding inside… baby poop!
+A surprising study claims that clues to a child’s intelligence are hiding inside… baby poop!

 Yes, you read that right.
 Baby poop comes in different colours and consistencies.
 It can tell us what’s going on in our little one’s body.
 And it can also indicate what sort of conditions need to be addressed.

-A recent study asserts that baby poop can offer even more insight.
+This study asserts that baby poop can offer even more insight.

 Researchers from the University of Carolina’s (UNC) School of Medicine published their findings in Biological Psychiatry.

 The scoop on the fascinating possibilities of baby poop

 Here are some key takeaways from the study that mums and dads will find interesting!